 Little Tikes is one of the world’s most well-known and trusted toy brands with over 50 years in the industry.
 As part of our ongoing commitment to deliver creative and digital marketing campaigns, we identified a need to overhaul the website to reflect the best practices in design and digital as well as put focus on Little Tikes’ updated direction and brand values.

 A right result!

 A clear set of objectives were created with the Little Tikes team.
 The overall business objective was to become a brand hub, to support retailers, build user-generated content and ensure users don’t have to reference multiple websites to research Little Tikes toys.
 We also needed to update the look and feel of the brand online so that it engaged the target audience – millennial mums and dads.

 The website would need to be designed mobile-first, while still delivering a rich desktop experience.
 And finally, the CMS would need to be user friendly, capable of enhanced reporting and compatible with SAP integration

-We’re really pleased with our new direction and website, it really helps to bring our exciting range of toys to life online.
-Importantly it delivers on our key objectives – to engage millennial parents, become a brand hub and to support our retail partners.
+We’re really pleased with our new direction and website.
+It really helps to bring our exciting range of toys to life online.
+Importantly, it delivers on our key objectives – to engage millennial parents, become a brand hub and support our retail partners.
 We’ve had some fabulous feedback globally and our new brand style is being rolled out internationally.